 The attic is the space under the roof and above the ceiling.
 Typically attics are dark spaces with square door access usually found in closets - however this article expands on that in great detail further on.

 The average Canadian attic is an unfinished area separating a flat ceiling from a sloped roof.
-Most Canadian homeowners often convert their attics into extra storage room.
-But some homeowners prefer to finish their attics and transforming them into extra space or mini room, but doing so often requires extensive renovations.
+Most Canadian homeowners often convert their attics into extra storage rooms.
+But some homeowners prefer to finish their attics and transform them into extra space or mini rooms, but doing so often requires extensive renovations.

 What Is the Purpose of An Attic

 The attic's purpose is primarily to hold insulation, keeping the livable area below comfortable.
 It can also provide storage, hold HVAC equipment, or turn into another livable room in some cases.